sparist/Om/ReadMe.markdown

 ## 0.1.3 (In development)

 -	Refactored build, and file layout, with continuous integration in mind.
 The following can now be done with provided scripts:
-	-	Download dependencies, build, and generate the Om project.
+	-	Download and build dependencies, then generate the Om project.
 	-	Generate the Om project using existing dependency builds.
 	-	Download and build dependencies only.
 -	Updated ICU4C to 51.1.
--	Removed Boost Chrono dependency.
+-	Removed Boost Chrono library dependency.
 -	Added test coverage detection and made minor test coverage improvements.
 -	Refactored:
 	-	Improved equality operator implementations.